reidlum/reidlum.github.io/essays/javascript.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "The Trials and Tribulations of Javascript"
 # All dates must be YYYY-MM-DD format!
 date: 2023-01-17
 published: true